menro/ai.txt/README.md

 Overview
 AI.txt is a structured approach to preparing and presenting website content for consumption by Large Language Models (LLMs).
 It involves extracting relevant text, transforming it into a structured format, and cleaning it to remove non-relevant content.
 The goal is to enhance the model's understanding of the content and improve its ability to generate accurate and relevant responses.

+In essence, AI.txt is more akin to RSS feeds than robots.txt.
+While robots.txt is used by webmasters to instruct web robots about which areas of a site should not be processed or scanned, RSS feeds provide a method of subscribing to the content of a website.
+Similarly, AI.txt serves as a guide for LLMs to efficiently consume and understand web content, akin to subscribing to the essence of a website's content.

 For LLM vendors, AI.txt provides a standardized and efficient way to consume web content, improving the training process and the performance of their models.
 It allows them to prioritize important information, reduce bias in their training data, and continuously adapt to changes in the relevance or accuracy of the information.

 For content publishers, AI.txt offers a way to make their content more accessible and useful to LLMs.
 It allows them to provide direct feedback on the value of their content, increase their visibility in the AI ecosystem, and potentially receive compensation for their data.